Ingenious-c0der/StreamDS/README.md

 `grep 'PATTERN'` or `grep -c 'PATTERN' -i` or `grep -E ".*"` Now if you want to position the filename (common requirement with pipe operators), or pass a different filename (given that it exists) please read the last line of this section.

 Upon the completion of the run you will see the total matching lines from each machine, Grand Total and the latency.
 It will not print out the output to the terminal but rather store the output of the latest grep run on `vm(i).txt` file, which can be used to see exact matching lines.
+See some of the screenshots from our run [here]()
 The system supports every possible query with grep, but for advanced usage take a look [here](https://gitlab.engr.illinois.edu/aak14/g28#advanced-grep-usage)

 ### 2. Running Unit Tests (Distributed unit tests)